madrury/madrury.github.io/about.md

 title: About
 permalink: /about/
 ---
-This is a place for hosting my essays on mathematics, statistics, machine learning, and computer programming.
+This is a place for hosting Matt's essays on mathematics, statistics, machine learning, and computer programming.

-The author is from Seattle, Washington.
+Matt is from Seattle, Washington.
+He lives with his partner and dogs Tomo and Benji.